-However, there is still a gap.
-Few charities have cash reserves available to get through a likely three to six month (or more) downturn in donations and funding, so understandably financial viability and sustainability remains a key focus for trustees, management and beneficiaries.
+All of this means that the financial pressures on charities will continue, as reserves have been used but future income may not rebuild them without a reduction in cost or activity.
+Few charities had cash reserves to cover more than three to six month (or more) downturn in donations and funding, so understandably financial viability and sustainability remains a key focus for trustees, management and beneficiaries.
 Our own research based on the largest charities also suggests that many charities are over reporting their reserve levels and may be less resilient than the accounts suggest.

 The resulting impact on financial reporting will be significant.
 To help you navigate and manage the impact on your charity’s reporting, we summarise some key areas for Trustees and Management to consider.

 Charities are encouraged to disclose the implication of COVID-19 in their annual reports, and just because we may be over the worst does not mean this ceases to be true.
 For instance the Charity Commission of Northern Ireland has issued a checklist covering COVID-19 disclosures.
 A key message in the Trustees Annual Report will be the impact of the coronavirus on the charity and how the charity will need to adopt and change its plans going forward.

 To assist with this, we have taken the FRC’s Financial Reporting Lab helpful guide for companies - which suggested that company reports should address the five key concerns investors may have – and adapted it for larger charities preparing annual reports under the SORP.
 We also include guidance on some of the accounting issues which may arise.